robot297/JAG_8_2019/grades/Lab 8 Questions.md

 Your program can re-use the agileOrWaterfall method you wrote in Lab 3.

 Add a click event listener to the `recommendMethodology` button.
 When clicked, this button will read the data entered, and recommend Waterfall or Agile or Either for a development method for the project.
-Display the recommendation in the `recommendation` JLabel
+Display the recommendation in the `recommendation` JLabel.

+Use the provided Strings `AGILE`, `WATERFALL` and `EITHER` and `recommendationTemplate` to display the result.

 Your GUI program should use a JLabel and the recommendationTemplate format String provided to display something like “Big IBM Project could use Waterfall” or “My assignment could use Agile” or "Banking App could use either"